 - The Sensing Function uses the direct connection to request the sensing service operation at the Sensing Entity(ies) and obtain the Sensing Data and Associated information from the Sensing Entity(ies).

-It addresses the KI#1, KI#3, KI#4, and KI#5.
+It addresses the KI#1, KI#3, KI#4 and KI#5.

 6.1.1 Description